 6. Coconut Oil Body Scrub

-This process will help to exfoliate the dead skin cells which coconut oil helps our skin to produce natural oils.
+This process will help to exfoliate the dead skin cells and coconut oil helps our skin to produce natural oils.

 - Mix 1 part coconut oil and 2 parts sugar.